Last updated on January 2nd, 2020 at 12:07 am

 - Reflect on their knowledge

 I could have checked every one of these off with a “yes.”
 Yeah, like you don’t already get that about me.
 But what does it mean?
-Is it a guarentee that my dreams will come true?
+Is it a guarantee that my dreams will come true?
+I honestly don’t know.

-So I’ll just leave you with a quote from Bill Hybels …
+But I’ll leave you with this quote from Bill Hybels–

 Catherine Hughes is the founder, content director and editor-at-large of 8WomenDream.
 She is passionate about helping women step out of their own way and strike out into a world waiting for their special talents.
 She’s a published author and a former award-winning mom blogger.
 Catherine has helped companies both large and small create engaging web content, social media narratives, and unique blogging platforms.
 She claims to be a redhead, but don’t hold that against her.